 Cr2O3(g) + 2Al(s) 2Cr(s) + Al2O3(s)

-These displacement reactions are highly exothermic, so, the large amount of heat is evolved and metals are produced in the molten state.
+These displacement reactions are highly exothermic, so, a large amount of heat is evolved and metals are produced in the molten state.
 In fact the reaction of iron(III) oxide (Fe2O3) with aluminium.
 The mixture of iron oxide and aluminium powder is called thermite is used to repair railway tracks or cracked machine parts.
-This reaction is known as thermite reaction.
+This reaction is known as a thermite reaction.